franik7/service-now-urgent-incident-notification-workflow/README.md

 **Challenge**
 - I spent time thinking about how to ensure the Networking Operations group is notified even if the assignment group is left blank by the caller or incident handler.
 - I realized that once the incident is reassigned by the flow, the target group receives an automatic notification.
-- However, due to the severity of the incident, I decided to include a separate email notification with a customized message that includes the ticket number, caller name, and a customized subject line.
+- However, due to the criticality of the incident, I decided to include a separate email notification with a customized message that includes the ticket number, caller name, and a customized subject line.

 ---